 This piece was published at an earlier date and has since been updated.

-Next up, Autumn/Winter 2020 Trends: The New Fashion Looks You Need to Know
+Next up, Spring/Summer 2021 Trends: The Most Important Fashion Looks You Need to Know

 This article originally appeared on Who What Wear